-The vegetation composition, cover and abundance is recorded at 110 vents from 17 different spring groups, inclusive of the Gosse Springs SEB area (see GAB MP Appendix D).
-In accordance with the Gosse Springs Native Vegetation Management Plan (NVMP (Environmental and Biodiversity Services 2010), this MP includes an assessment of the abundance of Phragmites (Phragmites australis), which is known to increase in the absence of large grazing herbivores.
+The vegetation composition, cover and abundance is recorded at 110 vents from 17 different spring groups, inclusive of the Gosse Springs SEB area and Emerald Springs SEB area (see GAB MP Appendix D).
+In accordance with the Gosse Springs Native Vegetation Management Plan (NVMP (Environmental and Biodiversity Services 2010) (also referred to in the Emerald Springs Native Vegetation Management Plan), this MP includes an assessment of the abundance of Phragmites (Phragmites australis), which is known to increase in the absence of large grazing herbivores.
 The level of grazing is also recorded at each spring to give an indication of the level of the presence of large herbivores in the area.